canonical/mongodb-operator/README.md

 * Monitoring
 * Audit logging

-> Check our official documentation at [Charmhub | Charmed MongoDB](https://charmhub.io/mongodb) for tutorials, guides, explanations, and other resources.
+> Check our official documentation at [Charmed MongoDB](https://documentation.ubuntu.com/charmed-mongodb/8/) for tutorials, guides, explanations, and other resources.

 ## Software and releases